Why RVing May Not Be So Affordable in the Future

 Today, most of the mom and pop facilities have disappeared, and in their places expensive parks with unbelievable amounts of amenities have risen.

-The five dollar campsites are gone, but if you have $40 you can stay in one that is very similar to what those used to be.
+The $5.00 campsites are gone, but if you have $40.00, you can stay in one that is very similar to what those used to be.

-Conversely, you can spend as much as $300 per night for a spot that is located in a gorgeous, well located and well outfitted resort where luxuries abound for those who can afford them.
+Conversely, you can spend as much as $300.00 per night for a spot that is located in a gorgeous, well-situated, and well-outfitted resort where luxuries abound for those who can afford them.

-If you are wondering how it is that we’ve gone from paying $5 per night to $300 to camp and from $15000 to three million dollars to own recreational vehicles, the answer is demand.
+If you are wondering how it is that we’ve gone from paying $5.00 per night to $300.00 to camp, and from $15,000 to $3 million dollars to own recreational vehicles, the answer is demand.

 In the early days of RVs, there were relatively few people using them for vacations.